-It’s often recommended to only use products containing glycolic acid at night so read products carefully and check with your dermatologist or esthetician on how to best use glycolic acid most effectively for your skincare goals.
+It’s often recommended to only use products containing this acid at night so read products carefully and check with your dermatologist or esthetician on how to best use it most effectively for your skin care goals.

 Discontinue use of a glycolic product if irritation occurs.
-Sometimes, a lower percentage of glycolic acid may also be necessary if you find a product is too strong.
+Sometimes, a lower percentage of this acid may also be necessary if you find a product is too strong.

 - Along with malic and lactic acids, glycolic acid is a type of alpha hydroxy acid or AHA.

-- If you’re wondering how to use glycolic acid, some of the options include a toner, face wash, face mask or peel.
+- If you’re wondering how to use this acid, some of the options include as a toner, face wash, face mask or peel.

-- The best glycolic acid products use glycolic acid derived naturally from sugarcane and contain other beneficial natural ingredients.
+- The best products use glycolic acid derived naturally from sugarcane and contain other beneficial natural ingredients.

-- Using glycolic acid for common skincare complaints like acne or wrinkles can be highly effective because this acid helps to remove clogging dead layers of skin and reveal the more youthful skin underneath.
+- Using this acid for common skin care complaints like acne or wrinkles can be highly effective because it helps remove clogging dead layers of skin and reveal the more youthful skin underneath.